pr0d1r2/nix-pure-ruby/README.md

 Drop-in pure nix shell to be placed in Ruby (and Rails) projects.

+This repo extrapolates idea of pure nix shell into multi-level encapsulated and modularized environments that loads mostly what is necessary instead of always loading everything.

 ## Installation

 Drop `nix/` folder and `Guardfile` to your Ruby [and Rails] project.